scatlla/scatlla/README.md

 - 🌱 I’m currently learning
     Golang

+- 🔭 I’m currently working on ...
+    Studying for my upcoming CKS exam

 <!--
 **scatlla/scatlla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...